What your blood pressure numbers mean and what is healthy for your age.

 How to Measure Blood Pressure Correctly?

-- Sit quietly for at least 5 minutes before taking the reading
+- Sit quietly for at least 5 minutes before taking the reading.
+Give your body enough time to relax before the cuff inflates.

-- Avoid tea, coffee, or smoking for at least 30 minutes beforehand
+- Avoid tea, coffee, smoking, or exercise for at least 30 minutes beforehand.
+These can temporarily raise blood pressure and affect the result.

 How to Maintain Normal Blood Pressure?

-- Eat a healthy diet — more fruits, vegetables, and whole grains.
-The DASH diet has been clinically proven to lower BP
+- Eat a heart-healthy diet.
+Include more fruits, vegetables, whole grains, pulses, and healthy fats.
+The DASH diet has been shown in multiple clinical studies to help lower blood pressure.

 When Should You See a Doctor?